Middletown station (San Diego Trolley)

 Middletown station is an at-grade station on the Blue Line and Green Line of the San Diego Trolley system.
 It is located along the Surf Line right of way at West Palm Street, in the Middletown neighborhood of San Diego, which includes a variety of medium-density housing within blocks of the station.
-The station offers a connection to the San Diego International Airport via a shuttle stop one block away from this station.
+The station offers a connection to San Diego International Airport via a shuttle stop one block away from this station.

+History

-This station opened on June 16, 1996 as part of the North/South Line (later renamed the Blue Line) extension to the Old Town Transit Center.
+This station opened on June 16, 1996, as part of the North/South Line (later renamed the Blue Line) extension to Old Town Transit Center.
 The station was closed from May 21 through August 2012 for renovations as part of the Trolley Renewal Project.

 Station layout

 There are four tracks, two for the trolley station and two passing tracks for commuter, intercity, and BNSF freight service.

-Airport Connection
+Airport connection

 San Diego International Airport is accessible from this station.
-In July 2015, the airport added its "TROLLEY → TERMINAL" shuttle service that adds a stop near this station to buses that operate the terminals and the airport's consolidated rental car center, which opened January 20, 2016.
-Passengers board the shuttle at the corner of Admiral Boland Way and West Palm Street, which is about 900 feet southwest of the station along West Palm Street.
+In July 2015, the airport added a stop near this station to buses that operate between the terminals and the airport's rental car center.
+Passengers board the shuttle at a specially marked bus shelter near the corner of Admiral Boland Way and West Palm Street, which is about 900 feet southwest of the station along West Palm Street.